amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-13-backbonejs-for-absolute-beginners-getting-started-part-3.markdown

 The part 2 of this tutorial is [here](/blog/2012/09/13/backbone-js-for-absolute-beginners-getting-started-part-2/).

 ## 2.5 Todo item list CRUD
-We basically have our working but there are a couple of features that could improve it.
+There are a couple of features that we could improve.
 Let’s implement the CRUD (Create-Read-Update-Delete) for the item list.

 ### 2.5.1.
 C-reate